jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 3. Activate the new website by running the following command:

-    `a2ensite pialert` or `service apache2 reload`
+    `a2ensite netalertx` or `service apache2 reload`

-4. Once Apache restarts, you should be able to access the proxy website at https://pi.alert/
+4. Once Apache restarts, you should be able to access the proxy website at https://netalertx/

 <br>

 ## Apache HTTPS Configuration (Sub Path)

-1. On your Apache server, create a new file called /etc/apache2/sites-available/pialert.conf.
+1. On your Apache server, create a new file called /etc/apache2/sites-available/netalertx.conf.

 2. In this file, paste the following code:

 ```
 	<VirtualHost *:443>
-        ServerName pi.alert
+        ServerName netalertx
         SSLEngine On
-        SSLCertificateFile /etc/ssl/certs/pi.alert.pem
+        SSLCertificateFile /etc/ssl/certs/netalertx.pem
-        SSLCertificateKeyFile /etc/ssl/private/pi.alert.key
+        SSLCertificateKeyFile /etc/ssl/private/netalertx.key
-        location ^~ /pi.alert/ {
+        location ^~ /netalertx/ {
               ProxyPreserveHost On
               ProxyPass / http://localhost:20211/
               ProxyPassReverse / http://localhost:20211/